RoyceLeonD/scansca/docs/mcp_integration.md

 3. Access structured data in a consistent format
 4. Maintain context across interactions

-By implementing MCP, Antska provides a standardized way for any LLM client to interact with database systems, without requiring custom integration for each LLM provider.
+By implementing MCP, Scansca provides a standardized way for any LLM client to interact with database systems, without requiring custom integration for each LLM provider.

-## Antska MCP Implementation
+## Scansca MCP Implementation

-Antska implements the MCP specification using the [mark3labs/mcp-go](https://github.com/mark3labs/mcp-go) SDK, which provides the foundation for building MCP-compliant servers in Go.
+Scansca implements the MCP specification using the [mark3labs/mcp-go](https://github.com/mark3labs/mcp-go) SDK, which provides the foundation for building MCP-compliant servers in Go.

 ### MCP Resource Registration

-Antska registers the following types of resources with the MCP server:
+Scansca registers the following types of resources with the MCP server:

 1. **Database Connectors**: Each connected database is registered as a resource
 2. **Query Tools**: Tools for executing queries against databases